lukecarbis/digging-for-fire/content/posts/en-dash.md

 I've been using the em dash wrong.
 On this blog, ranges will now be correctly represented by an en dash.
 0–9, 1987–2025, א–ת.

-Additionally, I'd like to invite readers to join me in adopting then Guardian / Economist style of using spaced en dashes for asides – just like this.
+Additionally, I'd like to invite readers to join me in adopting the Guardian / Economist style of using spaced en dashes for asides – just like this.

 Of course, I'm predisposed to a more British format.
 But the reason **you** should consider switching styles is because the un-spaced em dash aside has become a classic telltale marker of AI generated writing.